JuiceW4H/SAA/Serverless and Application Services.md

 * Messages are payloads which are up to 256KB in size.

 SNS Topic
-- the base entity of the SNS service.
+	\- the base entity of the SNS service.
-- it is where permissions are controlled as well as where most of the SNS configuration is defined.
+	\- it is where permissions are controlled as well as where most of the SNS configuration is defined.

 Publisher
-- architectural name for something which sends messages to a Topic.
+	\- architectural name for something which sends messages to a Topic.

 Subscribers
-- receiver of messages.
+	\- receiver of messages.

 **Forms of Subscribers:**
-**
-**

 * HTTP/HTTPS
 * Email (JSON)
-* SQS**
+* SQS
-**
 * Mobile Push
 * SMS Messages
-* Lamda
+* Lambda

 **SNS Architecture**

 ![Serverless and Application Services-07-31-2024-7](images/Serverless%20and%20Application%20Services-07-31-2024-7.png)

 * Filter allows for you send to messages to subscribers that only relate to their function.

 Fanout Architecture
-- when you have single SNS topic with multiple SQS Queues as subscribers.
+	\- when you have single SNS topic with multiple SQS Queues as subscribers.

 * SNS offers delivery status meaning you can confirm the status of delivery of messages to those subscribers.
 * Supports delivery retries.